 NESCol is integral to realising the economic ambitions of North East Scotland, anchored in the City and Aberdeenshire with a commitment to shaping the workforce of the future.
 The College is proud of its long history in serving the region’s traditional industries and excited by the opportunities presented by new and emerging sectors.

 An engaging, supportive and inclusive learning environment is at the heart of a College experience designed to give every student the opportunity to fulfil their potential in employment and in life.

-The College’s Vision and Values can be accessed here.
+The College’s Strategic Plan 2021-23, which outlines the College’s Strategic Themes and supporting strategies can be accessed here.

 Key duties of the Regional Board are to:

 - Provide leadership, direction, and support to the organisation, setting its strategy and priorities.